Attorney Fees For Divorce and Paternity Cases

 Of course, even the above-quoted prices represent large sums of money for the average family law client.
 I have yet to meet the person who has diligently saved money for a future divorce.
 For this reason, AAA Family Law offers reasonable payment plans for divorce and paternity cases, as well as other types of family law matters.

-If you’re looking for a reasonably-priced experienced attorney to represent you in a divorce or a paternity action, call AAA Family Law at (407) 260-6001 and schedule a free twenty-minute initial consultation.
+If you’re looking for a reasonably-priced experienced attorney to represent you in a divorce or a paternity action, call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
 At the consultation you will get an opportunity to explain your family law situation and state your objectives.
 I will present you with a plan of legal action to accomplish those objectives.
 Then, I will quote you my flat retainer fee, not an hourly rate whose total you cannot predict, before you sign a contract or make any payments.

 Please read the Articles section for more information on Family Law topics.